German Platform for the Reconstruction of Ukraine

 The forthcoming reconstruction and the implementation of necessary reforms in Ukraine call for efforts that are well coordinated internationally.
 Short-term support must go hand in hand with medium- and long-term reconstruction.

 At the Ukraine Recovery Conference (External link) in July 2022, the Lugano Declaration (External link) – with its declared principles of partnership, reform focus, transparency, accountability and rule of law, democratic participation, multi-stakeholder engagement, gender equality and inclusion, and sustainability – was adopted, creating a political framework for the recovery of Ukraine.
+The URC2024 in Berlin took place under the motto “United in defence.
+United in recovery.
+Stronger together.”
+You can find the results of the conference here (External link).

 In October 2022, the governments of the leading industrial nations assured Ukraine of their lasting support in a public G7 Statement on Ukraine (External link).
 The German Presidency of the G7 and the European Commission convened an International Expert Conference on the Recovery of Ukraine (External link) in Berlin on 25 October 2022.
 Together with Ukraine, the G7 countries agreed to set up an international platform for the donor coordination of the recovery of Ukraine.